Likert's management systems

-Likert's management systems are management styles developed by Rensis Likert in the 1960s.
+Likert's management systems are descriptions of management styles developed by Rensis Likert in the 1960s.
 He outlined four systems of management to describe the relationship, involvement, and roles of managers and subordinates in industrial settings.
 He based the systems on studies of highly productive supervisors and their team members of an American Insurance Company.
 Later, he and Jane G. Likert revised the systems to apply to educational settings.
 They initially intended to spell out the roles of principals, students, and teachers; eventually others such as superintendents, administrators, and parents were included.
 The management systems, established by Likert, include "Exploitative Authoritative (System I), Benevolent Authoritative (System II), Consultative (System III), and Participative (System IV)."

 Management systems

 Exploitative authoritative (I)

 In the exploitative authoritative system, leaders have a low concern for people and use methods such as threats and other fear-based methods to get their workers to conform.
 As a result of these methods, employees immediately have excellent performance upon entering the organization.
 Oftentimes negative feelings are to follow once they settle in.
 Communication is entirely downwards and psychological concerns of people are ignored.
 Lateral interaction or teamwork between subordinates lacks in this system based on managerial interactions.
 Employees are expected to exceed their specified work hours creating negative work environments in organizations.
 Upper management forces a large work load on employees, however wages, monetary benefits and work satisfaction do not accompany the work.
 Workers are often found highly demotivated due to exploitation by management.
-Management does not trust employees, therefore they are not part of decision making processes.
+Management does not trust employees, therefore they are not part of decision-making processes.

 Benevolent authoritative (II)

 The benevolent authoritative system uses less control over employees than the exploitative authoritative system, however, this system motivates employees through potential punishment and rewards.
-Lower-level employees are more involved in the decision making processes, but are still limited by upper management.
+Lower-level employees are more involved in the decision-making processes, but are still limited by upper management.
 Employees in this system are involved in policy-making and group problem solving.
 Major policy decisions are left to those at the top, who have awareness of the problems that occur at both upper and lower levels throughout the organization.
 This results in mostly downward communication from supervisors to employees.
 Little upward communication occurs, causing subordinates to be somewhat suspicious of communication coming from the top.
 The upper management tends to control the way employees can communicate to others and how they make decisions.
 This contrast in feelings toward responsibility can result in conflict, which can create negative attitudes within the organization.
 Subordinates in this system can become hostile towards each other because of the competition that is created between them.
 Satisfaction among workers is low to moderately-low and productivity is measured at fair to good.